saadkhan321/Project6_ND/DesignDocumentTemplate.md

 11. The application will allow a player to save word scrambles with same solution but have different clues.

+12. The development process for the application will follow the waterfall model only moving into the next phase once the previous one is finalized.

+13. ARE WE GOING TO PRE_PROCESS TEH WORD SCRAMBLE AND CLUE IN ANY WAY FOR EASE OF STORAGE OR FOR EASE OF FORMATTING

+14. gradle dependency Bootstrap for Android any ASSUMPTION

-3. The app will use as a gradle dependency Bootstrap for Android to develop the majority of the front-facing view.
+15. The applicaiton will use a flat text based approach to take user input for the original phrase, scrambled phrase, solution phrase and the clue.

-* DOUBLE CHECK

-5. The app will use a fixed text-based, flat-file database that will be started on application startup.

-* DOUBLE CHECK

-7. A waterfall approach will be used.

-* DOUBLE CHECK

-9. Some pre-processing of cryptogram inputs may be necessary to ensure compatibility with database storage schemes and formatting.

-* DOUBLE CHECK